react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 type ProfileScreenRouteProp = RouteProp<RootStackParamList, 'Profile'>;
 ```

-We recommend creating a separate `types.tsx` file where you keep the types and import them in your component files instead of repeating them in each file.
+We recommend creating a separate file: `types.tsx` - where you keep the types and import from there in your component files instead of repeating them in each file.

 ### Nesting navigators